5 Tips On Keeping A Tidy Desk All Office Managers Should Know

 Desk space naturally becomes jammed with the debris of daily office life.
-A good way to make sure this doesn’t become too cumbersome is to regularly clean out your desk space and throw out any clutter.
+Regularly clean out your desk space and throw out any clutter.

 “For some people it’s a matter of scarcity.
-They view possessions as a type of security, an insulator against change.”
+They view possessions as a type of security, and an insulator against change.”

-Fully emptying desks makes it much simpler to give them a deep cleaning, and also to stop clutter being simply swept out of sight – something that fails to address the route of the problem.
+Fully emptying desks makes it much simpler to give them a clean.
+It also stops clutter being simply swept out of sight… This fails to address the route of the problem!

 There is a clear recognition that clutter is damaging, so it’s simply a matter of making sure you have the time to keep your desk tidy.